Why the need to amend the act?

 1. If someone post on my blog…I am responsible, even though the post was made anonymously and it was in the comments sections.

 2. If someone post on my facebook wall…I am responsible, even though it was anonymous person I befriended yesterday because he claimed to be a Nigerian Prince with lots of money to invest in Malaysia.
+Seriously, he even had the link to a BBC article and everything.

 4. If someone tweetjacks me…I am responsible.
 Even though I had no knowledge of the tweetjack.